bt3gl/building_blog/content/v8_jit.md

 2. **Double free bugs**: when the program tries to free a region of memory that it had already freed.

-3. **Memory leaks**: when the program fails to free memory occupied by an object that had became unreachable, leading to memory exhaustion.
+3. **Memory leaks**: when the program fails to free memory occupied by an object that had become unreachable, leading to memory exhaustion.

 As one could guess, JavaScript has automatic memory management.
 Actually, the core design flaw of traditional JavaScript engines is **bad garbage collection behavior**.
 The problem is that JavaScript engines do not know exactly where all the pointers are, and they will search through the entire execution stack to see what data looks like pointers (for instance, integers can look like a pointer to an address in the heap).